This article was last updated on Jan. 14, 2020.

-Whether you’re already enrolled in Medicare or will soon be eligible for coverage, you’ve probably heard about upcoming changes to the program and might be wondering how they will affect you.
+Whether you’re already enrolled in Medicare or will soon be eligible for coverage, you’ve probably heard about recent changes to the program and might be wondering how they will affect you.

 Want more stuff like this?